Menu

 Read on to find out why you should visit Forest Lagoon, and discover 5 other places to go in the region.
 We’ve also got you covered with information on how to get there, tips on spa etiquette, and more.

-The northern lights over Forest Lagoon, Iceland
+Autumn at Forest Lagoon, Iceland

 6 Reasons to visit Forest Lagoon geothermal spa